solarseller.com alternative energy by John Drake Services, Inc. | home

 They are bulky and in my opinion, that and a dollar will buy you

-a cup of coffee, are fragile to move with the glass fuel bottle
+a cup of coffee, are fragile to move around with the glass fuel bottle

 hanging on the end.